-Records produced before the date of privatisation are public records under the Public Records Acts, 1958 and 1967.
-We undertake the company's statutory responsibilities under these acts to preserve and make available BT’s archives to members of the public after 20 years.
-BT Archives has been appointed an "official place of deposit for public records" for this purpose by the Lord Chancellor.
-BT Archives is also approved by The National Archives National Advisory Services as meeting their standard for archives repositories.
+All the records we produced before privatisation in 1984 are public records.
+BT Archives has been appointed an "official place of deposit for public records" by the Lord Chancellor and approved by The National Archives National Advisory Services as meeting their standards for archives repositories.

-BT Archives has been located in its purpose built repository in Holborn Telephone Exchange since July 1997.
-This facility reflects BT's commitment to preserving and giving access to its unique and priceless archival collections.
+BT Archives has been in a purpose-built repository in Holborn Telephone Exchange since July 1997.

 Our public search room is open on Mondays and Tuesdays, 10.00am - 4.00pm (except for public holidays and at other times listed on this page).
 If you haven’t visited before, please bring photographic identification, such as a passport or driving licence, and separate proof of address.